Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

-# 30 days of programming with azionteq LLC
+# 30 days of programming with axionteq LLC

 ## Why write code for 30 days?